feynlee/curiosity-notes/_posts/2019-08-25-cosmological-perspective.md

     <img src="{{ site.baseurl }}/images/posts/Cosmo_Hubble_Constant.png" width="90%">
   </a>
   <figcaption>
-    Fig. 2 An illustration of how Hubble Constant changes in the standard model.
+    Fig. 2 An illustration of how the Hubble parameter changes in the standard model.
   </figcaption>
 </figure>